sad-vibz/Crowd_counting_density_estimation/README.md

-# Croud count and Density Estimation:
+# Crowd count and Density Estimation:

 This project implements a real-time crowd counting system using the YOLOv8 object detection model from the [Ultralytics](https://github.com/ultralytics/ultralytics) library.
 It detects and counts the number of people in a webcam feed, displaying the count live on the video stream.